Trial of George Zimmerman: Against the verdict

 Supporters of Trayvon Martin protested outside the courthouse, accompanied with chants and cries for justice.
 Some supporters of Zimmerman were not pleased with the verdict, considering they had felt that the prosecution had failed to prove their case beyond a reasonable doubt.
-The trial has been referred to by some as a "failed prosecution," in the sense that the prosecution should have approached their case differently in order to constitute justice.
-Critics have speculated that the prosecution had overcharged George Zimmerman, and had Zimmerman's prosecution presented a lesser charge such as felony stalking second to the second degree murder, Zimmerman's verdict may have differed, appeasing and satisfying those who had felt Zimmerman had got off easy while justice is served.
+The trial has been referred to by some as a "failed prosecution", in the sense that the prosecution should have approached their case differently in order to constitute justice.
+Critics speculated that the prosecution had overcharged Zimmerman, and had Zimmerman's prosecution presented a lesser charge such as felony stalking second to the second degree murder, Zimmerman's verdict may have differed, appeasing and satisfying those who had felt Zimmerman had got off easy while justice is served.

 Martin's father, Tracy Martin tweeted after the verdict was announced: "Even though I am broken hearted my faith is unshattered I will always love my baby Tray."
 Civil rights leader Jesse Jackson said that he was stunned by the decision and that the Department of Justice must intervene to take it to another level.
 Benjamin Jealous, president of the NAACP, said that he had spoken to senior justice officials about pursuing federal civil rights charges against Zimmerman.
 Al Sharpton said the verdict was a "slap in the face to the American people" and urged action by federal officials.

 Musician Stevie Wonder told a concert audience in Canada after the verdict, that he had decided, until the stand your ground law is abolished in Florida, he would never perform there again.
 Wonder also told the audience that he would not perform in any state or part of the world where that law exists.
 According to CNN, there are currently 22 states that have a version of the stand your ground law, including his home state of Michigan, and current state of California.
 Despite the boycott, Wonder would take his Songs in the Key of Life Tour to venues in Michigan and California in 2014.